 In many countries the increase in driving is also coupled with a decrease in use of active modes of transport.
 For example, the average distance walked per person per year has fallen over the last 20 years.
-In Great Britain this is by about 9% since 1995/97, despite people travelling further on average each trip (+28%) due to the number of walking trips per person falling by almost one third.
-Those aged over 70 walked 119 miles per person per year, those aged 60-69 walked 167 miles per person per year in 2015 in England.
-Walking accounts for 2.77% of all miles and 21.88% of trips undertaken across all ages.
-For older people walking accounts for slightly fewer miles and trips per person.
-For 60-69 year olds, walking accounts for 2.3% of all miles and 18.31% of all trips and for 70 year olds, walking accounts for 2.5% of all miles and 18.29% of all trips.
-Over the past 13 years number of miles walked has fallen across all age groups including older people, who on the whole walk fewer miles than the average across all age groups (see figure 2; DfT, 2015a).
-Germany and France have seen very similar decline in walking as Britain.
+In Great Britain this is by about 9% since 1995/97, Germany and France have seen very similar decline in walking as Britain.
 The United States (US) has not seen a decline, but has a far lower rate of walking at around 11% of all trips made across all ages.
 This rate is lower the older the resident in the US, with only 9% of all trips made by 65+ year olds.
 Conversely, in developing countries older people are much more likely to walk long distances, especially those from lower socio-economic backgrounds (Prohaska et al., 2012).

-There are different patterns in the Netherlands and in Denmark, although a similar % of walking trips are made per person as in Britain, this has remained steady over the past 30 years (compared to a huge decline in the Britain) (see Pucher and Bueler, 2012).
+There are different patterns in the Netherlands and in Denmark.
+Although a similar % of walking trips are made per person as in Britain, this has remained steady over the past 30 years (compared to a huge decline in Britain) (see Pucher and Bueler, 2012).
 Over a quarter of trips made are on foot in the Netherlands and almost a fifth of all trips in Denmark.
 This does not differ by age much, in the Netherlands 23% of all trips made are on foot for those aged 60-69 and also for those aged 70-84 years .
 In Denmark 15% of all trips made 60-69 year olds and 70-84 year olds are made on foot.
-In addition in later ife has not reduced significantly in the past 30 years.
+There has not been a significant change in walking among older people in Netherlands and Denmark that is seen elsewhere.
+Quality infrastructure, planning for walking and cycling and cultural norms are generally seen as reasons for this (Pucher and Bueler, 2012).